j2store/userguide/sobipro.md

 1.Go to Joomla backend -> got Joomla Extension manager ->

 ##### Installing J2Store Application
-1. In the backend, go to Components -> SobiPro -> Application Manager -> Here you can find an input for installing application  “Select Application”
+1. In the backend, go to Components -> SobiPro -> Application Manager -> Here you can find an input for installing application  “Select Application” Browse to the path "application_j2store_sobipro" file located and select the package for installation.

 ![](sobipro_step_1.png)